Governing Together: Toward Infrastructure for Community-Run Social Media: Conclusion

 \section{Conclusion}

 Drawing from four workshop sessions with Fediverse organizers and developers, we make a case for inter-community governance in social computing systems, presenting a vision of concrete ideas and principles that may guide future design.
 Community-level decision-making plays a critical role in enacting governance in social computing systems, but faces persistent challenges and harms.
-Inter-community governance offers a `meta' approach to addressing these issues by envisioning an infrastructural layer that support interaction and relationships among communities, so that they may govern together --- even while autonomous.
+Inter-community governance offers a `meta' approach to addressing these issues by envisioning an infrastructural layer that support interaction and relationships among communities, so that they may govern together while preserving autonomy.
 Focused on the case of community-run social media, discussions with participants underscore six challenges that inter-community governance grapples with: making community governance decisions visible; collating nuanced information about issues; managing what information shared, to whom; enabling new relationships between communities; being able to customize community governance decisions; and minimizing technical barriers to adoption.

-To meet these challenges in design, we suggest that future design efforts focus on three interdependent principles: modularity, forkability, and polycentricity.
-By synthesizing the ideas discussed across workshops into an ecosystem of concrete tools, interfaces, and mechanisms, we demonstrate one way these principles might operate together.
+To meet these challenges, we suggest that future inter-community governance design efforts focus on three interdependent principles: modularity, forkability, and polycentricity.
+By synthesizing the ideas from workshops into an ecosystem of tools, interfaces, and mechanisms, we demonstrate one way these principles might operate together.
 The imagined ecosystem maps a path forward for future work to interrogate and experiment with inter-community governance, toward building infrastructure that supports communities in a variety of social computing systems.

-\begin{acks} We are grateful to our participants who were generous with their time and thoughts in workshops, follow-up calls, and beyond. \end{acks}
+\begin{acks} We are grateful to our participants who were generous with their time and thoughts in workshops, follow-up calls, and beyond.
+We thank our thoughtful reviewers for their constructive feedback on this piece.
+An in-progress version of this work was shared at a Siegel Research Fellow meeting as part of the first author's fellowship. \end{acks}